freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 pnpm run seed
 ```

-#### Step 4: Start the freeCodeCamp client application and API server
+#### Step 4: Start the freeCodeCamp Client Application and API Server

 You can now start up the API server and the client applications.